 Despite the myriad things that can go wrong with a threat intelligence system, there are ways to mitigate the common mistakes we outlined above.

 First and foremost, work with your team to think critically about which sources are relevant and helpful when it comes to gathering threat intelligence.
-Only include those which you know you can trust.
-A good place to start is organizations with a duty to protect and inform your community (e.g., your police department, fire and EMS, trusted media sources, etc.).
-Be wary of police scanner accounts that listen to emergency services radio frequencies and repost what they hear, often repeating disinformation as the truth.
+Include only sources you know you can trust.
+A good place to start is with organizations that have a duty to protect and inform your community (e.g., your police department, fire department, EMS, trusted media sources, etc.).
+Be wary of police scanner accounts that listen to emergency service radio frequencies and repost what they hear, often repeating disinformation as the truth.
 Some of these accounts are reliable, but some of them can go dark without any notice, possibly leaving you scrambling to find new sources in the middle of a crisis.

 Employee data organization

 Quickly and accurately ascertaining which of your people should hear about a particular piece of threat intelligence is key to ensuring good outcomes in your emergency response.
 During an emergency, you’ll probably have a hard time remembering who needs to hear about what.
-To counteract this, create lists of your people that reflect their geographic areas, work functions, home office, and any other signifiers you can think of.
+To counteract this, create segmented lists of your people that reflect their geographic areas, work functions, home office, and any other signifiers that would facilitate effective communication during an emergency.
 Then, when you need to send a message to a particular group, you’ll have your contact list ready to go.
-Some communication systems even allow you to geofence, that is, select a specific portion of a map to restrict your message to only those in affected areas.
+Some communication systems even allow you to geofence for location-specific alerts by selecting an area on a map to restrict your message to only those affected.

 Perhaps most importantly, a good threat intelligence system should be easy to use and simple to navigate.
 This kind of “human intelligence” can make your emergency response run smoothly and predictably.
 During an emergency, you and your team will be frazzled.
 Fine motor skills and sequential thinking capabilities are most likely diminished, so you won’t want to have to wrestle with your threat intelligence or emergency notification software to receive and share crucial information with your team.
 Simple systems can be life-saving during a crisis.

 Finally, just because you’ve been tasked with managing your company’s threat intelligence system doesn’t mean you have to go it alone.
 Top-of-the-line threat intelligence systems may include 24/7 support from a monitoring team staffed by professional threat analysts.
-These teams can supercharge your ability to filter out the insignificant intel from the really important stuff, freeing up some of your valuable time.
+These teams can supercharge your ability to filter out the insignificant intel from the really important stuff, freeing up valuable time.
 Additionally, some modern emergency notification systems centralize event-specific information with event pages, creating hubs you and your people can visit to gather only the most relevant updates with no need to filter through feeds.

-AlertMedia’s mass notification system and threat intelligence monitoring have everything you need to easily track threats to your people and business.
-With top-tier software, a 24/7/365 monitoring team, and the best customer support in the industry, AlertMedia is the best choice for your emergency preparedness.
+AlertMedia’s mass notification system and threat intelligence monitoring have everything you need to track threats to your people and business easily.
+With robust and intuitive software, a 24/7/365 monitoring team, and the best customer support in the industry, AlertMedia is the best choice for your emergency preparedness.
 Schedule a demo to see how AlertMedia can help keep your organization safe and informed.